GeorgeWebDevCy/drousia-map/README.md

 working.
 Update this file to change the built-in locations.

 ## Changelog
+### 2.28.0
+- Default route now follows the road using Mapbox Directions API
 ### 2.27.0
 - Removed `[gn_village_map]` shortcode and related assets
 ### 2.26.0